Naymmmm/Unfusion/README.md

 ## Disclaimer

-#### THIS PROJECT IS NOT AFFILIATED WITH ANY OTHER MULTIPLAYER MODS OR STRESS LEVEL ZERO!
-This is its own standalone mod and shares no code with others, any similarities are coincidental!
+#### THIS PROJECT IS (a fork of fusion, that is) NOT AFFILIATED WITH ANY OTHER MULTIPLAYER MODS (fusion lol) OR STRESS LEVEL ZERO!
+This is its own standalone mod and shares code only with the original Fusion repository, any similarities are coincidental!
+This is a fork by the way; feel free to steal code since this is OPEN FUCKING SOURCE!